 If you run multi-day tours, find eco-friendly accommodation for your guests, and look into fuel-efficient or hybrid vehicles.
 Additionally, now that we’ve all adapted to holding meetings on Zoom, try keeping up the web communication post-lockdown.
 Choose to carry out interviews and partnership meetings online, it’s a great way to reduce travel-related carbon emissions.
 At this point, even the big players are changing their way of thinking.
-For example, Park Güell in Barcelona won Gold at the World Responsible Tourism Awards in 2019 for dealing with overtourism.
+For example, Park Güell in Barcelona won Gold at the World Responsible Tourism Awards in 2019(opens in a new tab) for dealing with over-tourism.
 They started a free shuttle bus service, included with the purchase of a ticket in order to reduce congestion on public transport and the roads.

 This is just the tip of the iceberg for the initiatives you can adopt to make your tour company greener.
-Using some of these ideas can give you the edge on your competitors and be a great unique selling point to promote.
-There’s plenty of online resources for you to check out for guidance and inspiration so that you can continue to make these positive changes.
+Using some of these ideas can give you the edge over your competitors and be a great unique selling point to promote.
+There’s plenty of online resources(opens in a new tab) for you to check out for guidance and inspiration so that you can continue to make these positive changes.
 Take the initiative and go green!